OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 be made private to each loop iteration in order to ensure correct results.
 If `tmp` is not declared private, then threads executing different loop iterations may access this shared `tmp` variable in unpredictable ways, resulting in a race condition and potentially incorrect results.
-Below is the synax for the `private` clause.
+Below is the syntax for the `private` clause.

     private(var1, var2, var3, ...)